 (b) The governing body of a municipality may place an advertisement in a newspaper circulating in the municipality, post a notice in a public place where public notices are customarily posted, including a notice with other official notifications periodically mailed to residential taxpayers, or utilize a combination of the foregoing.

 Free rectangular recycling bins and bio degradable paper bags are available to residents at the Township building.
-A pamphlet of information is provided with each bin.
 The bin is to be used for the mandatory curbside recycling of clear, green, and brown glass, aluminum cans and newspaper.
 The bags are to be used for the mandatory curbside collection of leaf and yard waste.
 The designated materials will be collected by the same private hauler who currently collects your trash.
 The Township does not provide any sanitation/waste collection of any sort within the municipality.
 All collection is handled privately through individual haulers.
-However you are not required to contact your private hauler to provide curbside recycling service.
+However, you are not required to contact your private hauler to provide curbside recycling service.
 Simply place your container curbside for collection.
 Please contact your hauler if you have any questions about recyclable materials.

 List of materials: